-The working cinns cannot simply iny hold of the rendy-made state machiners, and wield it for its own purpos....
-This new Commune (Payle Commune) breaks the modern state pos. cr.-Mars.
-Seviet Workers Wages Going Up!
-American Workers Wages Going Down!

-BRINGS REVOLT of Militancy (By a Worker Correspondent) The tremendous speed-up existing in R. H. Macy's department store is the worst speed-up imaginable.
+The working class cannot simply iny hold of the rendy-made state machinery, and wield it for its own purpos...
+This new Commune (Paris Commune) breaks the modern state pov.cr.-Marx.
+BRUTAL SPEEDUP Made Dewey Martin a Rebel BRINGS REVOLT IN R. H. MACY'S of Militancy (By a Worker Correspondent) The tremendous speed-up existing in R. H. Macy's department store is the worst speed-up imaginable.
 The workers are forced to work under the most terrible conditions in stock rooms with hardly any ventilation at all.
 There are at least ten bosses to every department and everyone bosses you around and orders you what to do.
 You keep right at work loading shelves without a minute's rest even with all the fake schemes that Macy has to make the workers feel "contented" it is of no use whatsoever.
-They have the fake company association known as the Mutual Aid Society, which is supposed to teach you how to be content with your job and how to be "good and willing" slaves for the company that made ninety million dollars in 1928.
-We, the workers of a certain department employed in the handling of stock in one of the departments of this company, revolted aganst the inhuman speed-up that is existing and against the intolerable conditions that we, the stock clerks, have to work under.
-The food that is handed to us is rot-
+They have the fake company as sociation known as the Mutual Aid Society, which is supposed to teach you how to be content with your job and how to be "good and willing" slaves for the company that made ninety million dollars in 1928.
+We, the workers of a certain department employed in the handling of stock in one of the departments of this comspeed-up that is existing and against the intolerable conditions that we, the stock clerks, have to work under.
+The food that is handed to us is rot- We went out on strike but were forced to go back on account of the stool pigeons employed by Macy, but we are organizing in the name of the Trade Union Unity League, that fights in the interests of the workers ization committee of the M. W. L., of business moderation, if not dewith eight delegates, daily visits the pression." ships and docks of the Matson, Luck- The collapse of stock prices has enback, Pacific Coast, and other convinced many factory owners that the signal has struck for an "indus- The national secretary states that trial recession.' ships' delegates are coming in with hundreds of new members.
+On the the sufferer and faces unemploy-League delegate lined up sixteen new members.
+Due to the growth of the M. W. L., a National Convention is not far off, at which the launching of a new fighting Marine Chicago.
+Workers' Union will take place.
+The b The bank is connected both with for the West Coast Conference, by of stock values.
+Union officials, in police directly appointed by the International Seamen's Union officials.
+Wall St. with union funds.
+Those

-We went out on strike but were forced to go back on account of the stool pigeons employed by Macy, but we are organizing in the name of the Trade Union Unity League, that fights in the interests of the workers and teaches how to fight the bosses.
-Fellow workers, it's about time that we, the workers in R. H. Macy's, organized into one strong union under the leadership of the Trade Union Unity League and against company associatio MACY SLAVE.
+Fellow workers, it's about time that we, the workers in R. H. Macy's, organized into one strong union under the leadership of the Trade Union Unity League and against company associations.
+MACY SLAVE.

+The Five Year Plan of Soviet Industry is a Weapon of the In-ternational Workingclass.
+Cele-brate the 12th Auniversary at Madi-son Square Garden!
 Build Up the United Front of the Working Class From the Bottom Up-at the Enterprises!
-Every Worker at Madison Square Seviet Anniversary Reet Nov.
-3 at 3 p. m.
+Every Worker at Madison Square Soviet Anniversary Meet Nov.
+3 at 2 p. m.